serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 the operands, something that was not part of our expression template engine and is now built-in!

-Said otherwise, the previous entrypoint for an expression template was
+Said otherwise, the previous entry point for an expression template was

 .. code::